 - You can import Safe Senders from a .txt file by clicking the Import from File… button in the right-hand part of the dialog window.

 Block malicious senders

 On the Blocked Senders tab, you can see email addresses that are already blocked, add more senders to the list or unblock a particular sender.
 All messages from blocked senders are considered spam and automatically moved to the Junk folder.

 To block a sender, click the Add button, and then type an e-mail address or domain name in the pop-up dialog box.

-To unblock a sender, select it in the list and click the Remove button.
+To remove someone from junk, select it in the Blocked Senders list and click the Remove button.

 Spammers often use domains from obscure regions where domain registration is cheap.
 On the International tab, you can mark certain country domains as spam to stop receiving unsolicited email in foreign languages that you don't know.

 Blocked Top-Level Domains List.
 Use this option to block emails from specific countries or regions.
 For example, if you select IN (India) in the list, you will stop receiving any messages from the .in domain.
 However, this option may not be effective against junk emails sent from popular email services like Gmail or Outlook.com.